Sorry, you need to enable JavaScript to visit this website.

 Candidates have the right of appeal to the chair of the NPPF governance board against the decision of the NPPF reports and disqualifications panel where there:

 Appeals must be countersigned by the candidate’s line manager or above.
-The countersigned appeal must then be submitted by the candidate, and received by the selection and assessment unit, within 21 days of the date of the letter in which the candidate is notified of the decision of the NPPF reports and disqualifications panel.
+The countersigned appeal must then be submitted by the candidate, and received by the exams team unit, within 21 days of the date of the letter in which the candidate is notified of the decision of the NPPF reports and disqualifications panel.

-The selection and assessment unit will forward the appeal to the chair of the NPPF governance board.
-The chair of the NPPF governance board will consider whether there are adequate grounds for appeal and will notify the selection and assessment unit.
+The exams team will forward the appeal to the chair of the NPPF governance board.
+The chair of the NPPF governance board will consider whether there are adequate grounds for appeal and will notify the exams team.

-The candidate and relevant force examinations officer on behalf of the chief officer will be advised by the selection and assessment unit in writing of the chair of the NPPF governance board’s decision.
+The candidate and relevant force examinations officer on behalf of the chief officer will be advised by the exams team in writing of the chair of the NPPF governance board’s decision.
 The chair of the NPPF governance board cannot convert a fail into a pass but can vary or confirm the decision of the NPPF reports and disqualifications panel.

-Information on sections applicable to both the sergeants' and inspectors' exams can be found in the appendices in the downloadable version of this guide.
+All areas of the syllabus are applicable to both the sergeants' and inspectors' examinations, except chapter 1.8, which is for the sergeants' examination only.
+See the appendices in the downloadable version of this guide.